← Insights & Guides · Updated · 13 min read

 User Intuition conducts AI-moderated interviews that last 30+ minutes per participant.
 The AI moderator uses 5-7 level laddering methodology, meaning it does not accept surface-level answers.
 When a participant says “I churned because the price was too high,” the AI probes further: What were you comparing the price against?
 What would have justified the cost?
 What did you try before canceling?
 This iterative depth surfaces the motivational architecture beneath stated preferences, the kind of insight that transforms product strategy rather than merely confirming existing assumptions.

-Studies start at $200 with no monthly subscription fees.
-Results are delivered in 48-72 hours, not the weeks typical of traditional qualitative research or the months of enterprise survey program setup.
-The platform draws from a vetted panel of 4M+ participants across 50+ languages with a 98% participant satisfaction rate, and every insight feeds into an intelligence hub that compounds over time.
+Studies start at $150 with no monthly subscription fees, and on the Professional plan interviews run $25 each, billed only on conversations that pass automatic Length, Depth, and Coverage checks.
+Results are delivered in 24 hours, not the weeks typical of traditional qualitative research or the months of enterprise survey program setup.
+The platform draws from a vetted panel of 4M+ participants across 50+ languages, and every insight feeds into the Customer Intelligence Hub, a searchable system of record that compounds across studies over time.
 Across multiple studies, patterns emerge that no single survey or interview can reveal on its own.
 User Intuition holds a 5/5 rating on G2, which reflects both the quality of insights and the simplicity of getting started.

 The key positioning point: many teams use User Intuition alongside Qualtrics, not instead of it.
 Qualtrics quantifies the landscape.
 User Intuition explains it.
 A consumer insights team might use Qualtrics to measure NPS across 10,000 customers and User Intuition to understand why detractors scored the way they did.
 The combination provides both the breadth of quantitative measurement and the depth of qualitative understanding.
 For a detailed comparison of the two platforms, see the full Qualtrics vs. User Intuition analysis.